CAROLINA CARPAL TUNNEL

 The procedure

-Endoscopic carpal tunnel release (ECTR) has been a long established method of treating carpal tunnel syndrome.
-Dr. Tavana has been performing the surgery for over ten years, with over 2,000 patients treated.
+Endoscopic carpal tunnel release (ECTR) has been a long-established method of treating carpal tunnel syndrome.
+Dr. Tavana has been performing the surgery for over twelve years, with over 2,000 patients treated.
 The surgery has been taken out of the operating room and can now be performed in a procedure room.

 Upon arrival, local anesthetic is administered in the forearm and wrist.
-After a period of about ten minutes, you are taken to the procedure room and a tourniquet placed onto your forearm.
-A 1cm incision is made at the wrist, with no incision made on the palm.
+After about ten minutes, you are taken to the procedure room, and a tourniquet is placed onto your forearm.
+A 1cm incision is made at the wrist, with no incision on the palm.

 Picture